Tonylaats/Nuzlocke-Sword-and-Shield/README.md

 If a Pokemon faints it dies.
 It must be released or boxed indefinitely.

 ## White-/Blackout is game over
-* It doesn’t matter if you have more pokemon in your boxes
-* As long as you win the battle with at least one pokemon you can withdraw more pokemon from your bank and keep going.
+As long as you win the battle with at least one pokemon alive you can withdraw more pokemon from your bank and keep going.
+When your entire party dies, it's over.

 ## Pokeslots
 The number of Pokemon you can have in your party is determined by the number of badges you have: